andrechristikan/ack-nestjs-boilerplate/README.md

 ack-nestjs-boilerplate-mongoose have some objective.

-- Simple and secure
+- Simple, scalable and secure
 - Avoid spaghetti code
 - Component based
 - Reusable component
 - Easy to maintenance
+- Support for all microservice patterns

 ## Features

-Cool features, [click this for more information][ack-docs-features] 😎.
+[Click this for more information][ack-docs-features] 😎.

 ## Documentation